Department of Medicine

 The Rahimi Laboratory

 Pulmonary/Critical Care Unit/Bulf-148

 Principal InvestigatorRod Rahimi, MD, PhD

 Division of Pulmonary and Critical Care Medicine, Massachusetts General Hospital

 About the Lab

-• Defining the mechanisms regulating naïve CD4+ T cell fate decisions to aeroallergen
+- Defining the mechanisms regulating naïve CD4+ T cell fate decisions to aeroallergens

 Awards and Recognition

-Dr. Rahimi received a Mentored Career Development Award (K08) via the NHLBI in 2017.
-He received the MICU Teaching Award from the MGH Internal Medicine Residency Program in 2020.
-In 2021, Dr. Rahimi was awarded the Rising Star Achievement Award from the Allergy, Immunology, and Inflammation (AII) Assembly of the American Thoracic Society (ATS).
-He is the co-Chair of the Early Career Professionals Working group for the AII Assembly of the ATS.
+Dr. Rahimi received a Transformative Scholar Award from the Department of Medicine at MGH.
+He received the MICU Teaching Award from the MGH Internal Medicine Residency Program.
+He is the recipient of the Rising Star Achievement Award from the Allergy, Immunology, and Inflammation Assembly of the American Thoracic Society (ATS).
+He is a Fellow of the ATS.